Crimes and Offenses

 Erie Criminal Law Attorney

 Since 1995, Attorney Hopkins has specialized in the area of criminal law.
 Attorney Hopkins has handled every kind of criminal case from First Degree Death Penalty Homicides to Summary Traffic Offenses.
-In Pennsylvania, all criminal offenses are categorized as either a Felony(1,2,3), Misdemeanor(1,2,3), or a Summary.
-Attorney Hopkins can help you defend against any criminal offense no matter how severe or how minor it may seem.
+In Pennsylvania, all criminal offenses are categorized as either a Felony(1,2,3), Misdemeanor(1,2,3), or a Summary in Northwestern PA.
+As a criminal lawyer, Damon C. Hopkins can help you defend against any criminal offense no matter how severe or how minor it may seem.
 The maximum sentence for each level of offense is as follows:

 Contact Attorney Hopkins Today.